Gallery-of-Kaeon/Kaeon-FUSION/README.md

 We've provided a simple IDE called [Kaeon Origin](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/IDE/README.md) to get you started.

-### The documentation describes four different things: ONE, ONE+, FUSION, and Kaeon FUSION.
-What's that about?

-Kaeon FUSION is not a monolithic system.

-Kaeon FUSION code is encoded into documents using the [ONE](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/1%20-%20ONE/README.md) format, which allows any abstract syntax tree to be defined.

-[ONE+](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/2%20-%20ONE%2B/README.md) is a system of mnemonics that make it easier to write ONE documents by hand.

-The control flow of Kaeon FUSION is managed by the [FUSION](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/3%20-%20FUSION/README.md) system, which allows any ONE document to serve as code.

 ### What's the difference between an interface and a library?

 An interface is a module for the Kaeon FUSION interpreter that alters the properties of the language at runtime,